drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 alphabet knowledge is learning the letter names.
 According to Piasta, Petscher, and Justice (2012), "The ability to name the letters of the alphabet during preschool and kindergarten is a well-established predictor of children's later literacy skills."
-Such an important literacy ability for children's reading acquisition is established as a learning goals by the government or organizations in the US.
-Table 2.1.1 shows the benchmarks of letter naming ability in US preschool and kindergarten (National Governors Association Center for Best Practices & Council of Chief State School Officers, 2010; Office of Head Start, 2015).
+This important literacy ability in children's reading acquisition is established as a learning goal by US government bodies and other organizations in the US.
+Table 2.1.1 shows preschool and kindergarten benchmarks for letter naming ability there (National Governors Association Center for Best Practices & Council of Chief State School Officers, 2010; Office of Head Start, 2015).